-The bills will be issued for cash and in exchange for Treasury bills maturing June 13, 1985.
-In addition to the maturing 52-week bills, there are \$14,007 million of maturing bills which were originally issued as 13-week and 26-week bills.
-The disposition of this latter amount will be announced next week.
-Federal Reserve Banks currently hold \$1.731 million as agents for foreign and international monetary authorities, and \$5,367 million for their own account.
-These amounts represent the combined holdings of such accounts for the three issues of maturing bills.
+The bills will be issued for cash and in exchange for Treasury bills maturing December 26, 1985.
+In addition to the maturing 52-week bills, there are \$11,574 million of maturing 13-week and 26-week bills and \$5,010 million of maturing 78-day cash management bills.
+The disposition of these two latter amounts will be announced next week.
+Federal Reserve Banks currently hold \$2,397 million as agents for foreign and international monetary authorities, and \$4,487 million for their own account.
+These amounts represent the combined holdings of such accounts for the four issues of maturing bills.
 Tenders from Federal Reserve Banks for their own account and as agents for foreign and international monetary authorities will be accepted at the weighted average bank discount rate of accepted competitive tenders.
 Additional amounts of the bills may be issued to Federal Reserve Banks, as agents for foreign and international monetary authorities, to the extent that the aggregate amount of tenders for such accounts exceeds the aggregate amount of maturing bills held by them.
-For purposes of determining such additional amounts, foreign and international monetary authorities are considered to hold \$150 million of the original 52-week issue.
-Tenders for bills to be maintained on the book-entry records of the Department of the Treasury should be submitted on Form PD 4632-1.
+For purposes of determining such additional amounts, foreign and international monetary authorities are considered to hold \$185 million of the original 52-week issue.
+Tenders for bills to be main-tained on the book-entry records of the Department of the Treasury should be submitted on Form PD 4632-1.

-Each tender must state the par amount of bills bid for, which must be a minimum of \$10,000.
-Tenders over \$10,000 must be in multiples of \$5,000.
+Each tender must state the par amount of bills bid for, which must be a minimum of 10,000.
+Tenders over 10,000 must be in multiples of 5,000.
 Competitive tenders must also show the yield desired, expressed on a bank discount rate basis with two decimals, e.g., 7.15%.
 Fractions may not be used.
-A single bidder, as defined in Treasury's single bidder guidelines, shall not submit noncompetitive tenders totaling more than \$1,000,000.
+A single bidder, as defined in Treasury's single bidder guidelines, shall not submit noncompetitive tenders totaling more than 1,000,000.